atomaszewicz/Bond/RStudio/Analysis.md

 #Then add a 'Profit' column, which is strictly global profit
 bom$Glb.Profit<-with(bom,Glb.Adj-Bdg.Adj)
 ```
 We note that from here on out, unless stated otherwise, all values will be adjusted for inflation to May 2017.
-Let's take a quick peak and the most basic factors,
+Let's look at the sums and means now that we have all of our information adjusted for inflation.

 |Figure|Sum|Mean|
 |---|---|---|